-Three days later, I showed up for the first day of practice, and I was so nervous!
-I was surrounded by about 60 intimidatingly tall and muscular guys (it does not really help I am only 5’1”).
-I was the only girl, and I had no clue what I was supposed to be doing.
+Three days later, I showed up for the first day of practice and I was so nervous!
+I was surrounded by about 60 intimidatingly tall and muscular guys (it does not really help I am only 5’1”), I was the only girl, and I had no clue what I was supposed to be doing.

-After a couple of practices, the roles of my position became more clear as they were narrowed down to updating and modifying the team website, taping plays at practices and games, tagging plays on the sidelines at games, setting up the Hudl cameras with the coaches (and calling Hudl for the good part of the first half of the season when we struggled to get them to work) and basically just overall organization of the team.
+After a couple of practices, the roles of my position became more clear as they were narrowed down to updating and modifying the team website, taping plays at practices and games, tagging plays on the sidelines at games, setting up the Hudl cameras with the coaches (and calling Hudl for the good part of the first half of the season when we struggled to get them to work), and basically just overall organization of the team.

 Coach Rader also occasionally asked me to play catch with some of the players, including decorated senior quarterback, Wes Glime, who conditioned me to eventually assist our senior class to a Powder Puff victory in October.

 Coach Rader has a motto for the program in which he states its priorities should be: “Faith, Family, Fundamentals, and Football”– in that order.
 By the end of the year, I realized that the program reflects this motto perfectly.

 “I think the faith aspect of the program sets us apart because we are all brought together in the prayer services before games and in the prayers that we make for hurt teammates,” said sophomore player Aiden Wolfram.

-Lastly, they play a lot of football.
+Lastly, they play A LOT of football.
 From practicing five days a week, having a game every week, and watching tape in their free time, you can say the sport takes up most of the players’ and coaches’ time from August through November.

 I now plan to attend Grand Canyon University to major in Communications as well as minor in Sports Management.
-I cannot thank the NDA Football Program and all of its truly welcoming and amazing group of players, parents and coaches that made my experience unforgettable and helped me to make my college decision.
+I cannot thank the NDA Football Program enough and all of its truly welcoming and amazing group of players, parents and coaches that made my experience unforgettable and helped me to make my college decision.